hafizmdyasir/Hoshen-Kopelman-Algorithm/README.md

 # Hoshen-Kopelman Algorithm
 This is an implementation of the Hoshen-Kopelman (HoKo) Algorithm for cluster labelling in one-dimensional and two-dimensional matrices.
 The project is still in its early stages and I am hoping to evolve it into a three-dimensional adaptation.

+I also haven't really had time to properly test this code.
+Perhaps someone out there with a keen eye might spot bugs or logics I have missed. reach out to me and I'll try to resolve as quickly as possible.
+The primary reason for this repository to exist is that I wanted to have some fun with computational physics.

 ## The Algorithm
 The basic idea behind Hoshen-Kopelman algorithm is to perform a [raster scan](https://en.wikipedia.org/wiki/Raster_scan) in a top-down, left-right manner of the two-dimensional array in question to perform cluster counting and labelling.
 Diagonal percolation is not considered.